Summer Day Trip to Weeki Wachee Springs State Park

 • Pack for a beach day!
 There is a white sandy beach area with a few beach chairs up for grabs, but they do fill up quickly.
 It’s a good idea to bring your own or a beach blanket for the white sandy beach area.

-• Tubes are available for rent for the lazy river, so you aren’t allowed to bring your own floats.
+• Tubes are available for rent for the lazy river, you aren’t allowed to bring your own floats.

 • Bring your snacks!
 Food is permitted at the park, but not in the theater during any of the live mermaid shows.